×

 As a foreigner living in Colombia, will I have access to public healthcare?
 What is it like?

 "I am enrolled with EPS Sanitas,I am the only expat in the whole State of Caqueta.
 If I am working at a school, the school pays for my health Ins.
 If I am taking time off from teaching, I pay in the area of $30.
 USD per month plus a 1 dollar co-pay.
 My health Ins covers EVERYTHING..
 Ambulance, Doctor visits, Hospital stays, Open heart surgery, Medications, Specialist, and any kind of testing necessary. etc...
 Pre existing = no problem.
 We have 2 public and 1 private Hospital in Florencia..
 The quality of care lately has been lacking a little sicnce Covid hit.
-The really good Doctors seem to be leaving the area for the bigger cities," said one expat living in Florencia.
+The really good Doctors seem to be leaving the area for the bigger cities," remarked one expat in Florencia.

 What have your experiences during the pandemic with the local healthcare system been like?